The Wave mug - W. T. Horton

 He seems to have been somewhat of a loner and was a friend of fellow mystic W. B. Yeats, who sponsored his initiation into Golden Dawn occult society in 1896.

 Here's another drawing by W.T.
-Horton we're featuring.
+Horton: The Path to the Moon.
 It's worth a closer look:

 • Dishwasher and microwave safe